 The problem of storing meat for use all year round is an old one.
+While examining your food storage preparedness with regards to meat, consider the following ways to preserve meat:

-Since the time frame of World War II, freezing has become the most popular way to store meat.
-It is quick and easy and preserves the nutritional value and flavor.
-Obviously though, freezing depends upon a supply of electrical power.
-Freezing meat is best at 0 degrees F, for longest shelf life.
-Wrap all pieces securely in individual moisture-proof packages to prevent freezer burn.
-Label each package with they type of meat and the date is was frozen.
-All meats will begin to deteriorate in the freezer though.
-Ground meats will be good up to 3 months amethods-to-preserve-meatnd stakes or roasts will last well up to 6 months.
+Freezing meat is best at 0-degrees-F, for longest shelf life.
+Wrap all pieces securely in individual moisture-proof packages to prevent freezer burn (or vacuum seal).
+Label each package with the type of meat and the date is was frozen.
+All meats will begin to slowly deteriorate in the freezer though.
+Ground meats will generally be good up to 4 months while steaks and roasts will last up to 12 months in the freezer.

 Meat cured with salt alone will store well (but will be tough and dry).
 An early salt cure was as simple as storing slabs of meat in a barrel of salt.
 ‘Kosher salt’ can be used for curing meat and is a type of coarse salt which is usually made without additives.
 ‘Curing salt’ is most commonly used today and is a special blend of salt and other ingredients including sodium nitrite (which has become somewhat controversial regarding potential health issues with large doses).